wasperen/docker-airflow/README.md

 * Airflow -- Scheduler
 * Airflow -- Worker

-A simple volume mapping is made to the directory {{docker-airflow}} in the users' home directory.
+A simple volume mapping is made to the directory `docker-airflow` in the users' home directory.

 ## Extending
-The {{entrypoint.sh}} runs all entry point scripts in the directory {{AIRFLOW_HOME/entrypoint.d/}}, in order.
-This image provides some simple environment settings, but when extending from this image, one can include additional entrypoint scripts in the directory {{AIRFLOW_HOME/entrypoint.d/}}.
+The `entrypoint.sh` runs all entry point scripts in the directory `AIRFLOW_HOME/entrypoint.d/`, in order.
+This image provides some simple environment settings, but when extending from this image, one can include additional entrypoint scripts in the directory `AIRFLOW_HOME/entrypoint.d/`.

-The scripts in the entry point directory are all run as {{root}}.
-Only at the last moment in {{entrypoint.sh}}, the user {{airflow}} is substituted.
+The scripts in the entry point directory are all run as `root`.
+Only at the last moment in `entrypoint.sh`, the user `airflow` is substituted.
 That is the user running the various Airflow services.